-For creating remote backups, you will have to install BorgBackup onto another server that's accessible for your Weblate deployment via SSH using the Weblate SSH key:
+In order to create the remote backups, you will have to install BorgBackup onto another server that's accessible via SSH.
+Make sure that it accepts the Weblate's client SSH key, i.e. the one it uses to connect to other servers.